krb5/krb5/doc/admin/conf_files/krb5_conf.rst

 The libdefaults section may contain any of the following relations:

 **allow_weak_crypto**
-    If this flag is set to false, then weak encryption types (as noted in :ref:`Encryption_and_salt_types` in :ref:`kdc.conf(5)`) will be filtered
+    If this flag is set to false, then weak encryption types (as noted in :ref:`Encryption_types` in :ref:`kdc.conf(5)`) will be filtered out of the lists **default_tgs_enctypes**,
-    out of the lists **default_tgs_enctypes**, **default_tkt_enctypes**, and **permitted_enctypes**.
-The default value for this tag is false, which may cause authentication failures in existing Kerberos infrastructures that do not support strong crypto.
+    **default_tkt_enctypes**, and **permitted_enctypes**.
+The default
+    value for this tag is false, which may cause authentication failures in existing Kerberos infrastructures that do not support strong crypto.
 Users in affected environments should set this tag to true until their infrastructure adopts stronger ciphers.

 **ap_req_checksum_type**
     An integer which specifies the type of AP-REQ checksum to use in